 Are leading and managing the same thing?
-They're often used interchangeably, but a look beneath the surface reveals they are very different aspects of business.
+They're often used interchangeably, but a look beneath the surface reveals they're very different.

-An article in the Harvard Business Review defines the differences between leaders and managers particularly well:
+A Harvard Business Review article defines the differences between leaders and managers particularly well:

 “Management consists of controlling a group or a set of entities to accomplish a goal.
 Leadership refers to an individual's ability to influence, motivate, and enable others to contribute toward organisational success.
 Influence and inspiration separate leaders from managers, not power and control.”